vanderlee/phpSyllable/README.md

 ### public integer countPolysyllablesText(  $text )
 Count the number of polysyllables (words with 3 or more syllables) in the text.

+### public function excludeAll()
+Exclude all HTML elements from hyphenation, allowing explicit whitelisting.

+###	public function excludeElement(  $elements  )
+Exclude from hyphenation all HTML content within the given elements.

+###	public function excludeAttribute(  $attributes, $value = null  )
+Exclude from hyphenation all HTML content within elements with the given attributes.
+If a value is specified, only those elements with attributes with that specific value are excluded.

+###	public function excludeXpath(  $queries  )
+Exclude from hyphenation all HTML content within elements matching the specified xpath queries.

+###	public function includeElement(  $elements  )
+Hyphenate all HTML content within the given elements, ignoring any rules which might exclude them from hyphenation.

+###	public function includeAttribute(  $attributes, $value = null  )
+Hyphenate all HTML content within elements with the given attributes.
+If a value is specified, only those elements with attributes with that specific value are included, ignoring any rules which might exclude them from hyphenation.

+###	public function includeXpath(  $queries  )
+Hyphenate all HTML content within elements matching the specified xpath queries, ignoring any rules which might exclude them from hyphenation.

 Example
 -------